By Lena Lucas

 “We want these kids to be seen as kids, not kids with disabilities,” says Dr. Ney.
 “At their core, they are just kids, and that is so cool at the camps.
 Nobody sees their disabilities.
 They just have a blast.
 They are treated with dignity and love, and nobody cares for them as we do.”

 “I have the privilege of taking high school and college students to Ukraine, who just by being exposed to the disabled kids, completely changed their course of studies after coming home to go into occupational or physical therapy so they can work with disabled kids,” says Dr. Ney.

-What began over a kitchen table in Carmel with a few individuals who had an innate desire to help people has grown into an active mission that involves many local residents while having saved 1,000 babies and improved the lives of tens of thousands of Ukrainian children for over the past 16 years.
+What began over a kitchen table in Indianapolis with a few individuals who had an innate desire to help people has grown into an active mission that involves many local residents while having saved 1,000 babies and improved the lives of tens of thousands of Ukrainian children for over the past 16 years.

 MTU is not finished though.
 It needs your time and monetary support to continue to save lives.
 Somebody said, “You cannot ever underestimate the power of an action by a single individual.”
 If you are looking to give a present to somebody that would last a lifetime, you can give a gift of joy and happiness by taking care of one of these Ukrainian kids.

 Sofia is one of the babies saved by the Crisis Pregnancy Center who has developed a malignant brain tumor at 4 years old.
 She was diagnosed by MTU’s neurologist in the free clinic.
 MTU raised funds for her surgery and continues to help the family with medications.